 Spearfishing is a skill that takes time to master, but doing so will be highly rewarding.
 If you make sure to implement the tips below, as well as other safety precautions, you’re guaranteed to love your next spearfishing outing.

-- Master Your Technique – Being subtle and stealthy when spearfishing is an art that takes time to master.
+- Master Your Technique – Being subtle and stealthy is an art that takes time to master.
 It requires being patient and not chasing when a fish is out of reach.
 Over time you’ll pick up on these nuances, but when starting out don’t be hasty and uncalculated.